 Know Before You Go

-Castellfollit de la Roca is 5 miles away from Olot.
+One of the most picturesque villages I’ve visited, Castellfollit de la Roca is 5 miles away from Olot.
 Buses run to Castellfollit de la Roca from Girona (about 30 miles away) and from Barcelona (about 75 miles away).